mdibella-dev/mdb-license-management/README.md

 * Improve: Rename /inc to /includes.
 * Improve: Changelog style and language.
 * Improve: Documentation style and language.
+* Improve: Including of core and class files.

 ### 0.0.2